Indian Nurse On Death Row In Yemen; Family Still 'Hopeful' For Pardon

 Background of the Case

 Reports suggest that Priya, along with her colleague Hanan, a Yemeni national, went to gruesome lengths after Mahdi's death.
 They allegedly dismembered Mahdi's body and disposed of it in a water tank.
-Priya received capital punishment in 2018, while Hanan was sentenced to life imprisonment.
+Priya was sentenced capital punishment in 2018, while Hanan was sentenced to life imprisonment.

 Advertisment

-Herein lies the crux of the legal challenge.
-A travel ban imposed by the Indian government in 2017 prevents its citizens from visiting Yemen without official permission.
+However, a travel ban imposed by the Indian government in 2017 prevents its citizens from visiting war-torn Yemen without official permission.
 Recognising the gravity of the situation, the Delhi High Court intervened in November 2023, directing the Centre to relax its notification and allow Premakumari to journey to Yemen.

 Nimisha Priya Yemen Nurse